Prometheus3375/destiny2-auto-fishing/readme.md

 The script can be terminated by pressing Enter after it is fully started.

+**IMPORTANT**: you must use English (USA) keyboard layout while script is running.
+Otherwise, key presses sent by the script will not work.

 For more information and parameters run `python main.py --help`.
 This command can be run without installed dependencies.